 KQED Youth Advisory Board Program EligibilityKQED Youth Advisory Board Program Eligibility

-- An interest in media, media production and/or at least one of our key areas of interest: News, Arts, Science, Education
+- Successful applicants typically have some interest in media, media production and/or at least one of our key areas of interest: News, Arts, Science, Education.

-- Complete a one-year term from October to May.
+- Applicants should have the ability to consistently attend bi-monthly after-school meetings on Zoom and complete a one-year term from October to May.
 (For non-seniors, members are eligible to serve up to two years.)